Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### Maintainability

-It is good for small and medium apps, because requires a minimum code to implement features.
+<a id="s-m-provider"></a>
+A simple concept of the UI rebuild, by invoking the `notifyListeners` method.
+Use of pure dart classes and functions, that gives us the ability to easily test and debug the app.
+These makes high level of maintainability.

+Score: 5

 #### State snapshot

+<a id="s-s-provider"></a>
-We cannot make a state snapshot, because of separated models with their own states (no global single state), but we can track each of the model's state on a different stage of the app.
+We cannot make a state snapshot, because of separated models with their own states( no centralized state, like [Redux](#State-snapshot-3)), but we can track each of the model's state on a different stage of the app.

-Score:
+Score: 2

 #### Debugging

+<a id="s-d-provider"></a>
 With `Provider` package we have a simple concept of `changes/rebuilds`, based on pure functions, so we can use debugger to fix issues in the application code.
 Also, because the `notifyListeners` affects only subscribed listeners, we can find possible errors in predictable places.